f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab2.rst

 1. From the F5 Distributed Cloud Console, make sure you are still in **Multi-Cloud Network Connect**.

-2. In the left-hand menu, navigate to **Manage >> Networking >> Segments**.
+2. In the left-hand menu, navigate to **Manage >> Networking >> Segments**, click **Add Segment**.

 |lab002|

-3. Click **Add Segment**.
+3. Configure your segment then click **Add Segment**.

    **Create UDF Segment:**

-4. Configure your segment:

    ================================  ========================================
    Variable                          Value
    ================================  ========================================
-   Name                              [adjective-animal]-udf-sg
+   Name                              <your-namespace>-udf-sg
    Description                       Data Center (UDF) network segment Connect to Internet               Allow traffic from this segment to the Internet
    ================================  ========================================

    |lab003|

-5. Click **Add Segment**.

-6. For the purpose of this lab, the segment for AWS site has already been created and attached to the interface of the CE node in AWS.
+4. For the purpose of this lab, the segment for AWS site (appworld-aws-segment) has already been created and attached to the interface of the CE node in AWS.
 Verify the segment that you just created and note that there is zero site that's connected to the segment that you just created.

    |lab004|

    .. note::